DP-CDA: An Algorithm for Enhanced Privacy Preservation in Dataset Synthesis Through Randomized Mixing: Introduction

-As a potential solution, a cryptographically motivated approach -- differential privacy, has gained traction in privacy challenges.
-It quantifies the risk of privacy breaches using a parameter $\epsilon$, which governs the extent to which the outcome of a private algorithm can vary when an individual's data is included or excluded from the dataset.
-A smaller $\epsilon$ value reduces the ability of adversaries to infer information about individuals in the dataset, enhancing overall privacy protection.
-The concept of differential privacy, introduced in~\cite{dwork2008differential} has gained widespread acceptance in various research fields.
-While numerous methods for differentially private data publishing have been proposed, many are not suitable for high-dimensional data due to their significant computational demands~\cite{lee2019synthesizing} and utility penalties.
-This emphasizes the importance of developing more efficient algorithms capable of handling large, complex datasets while still ensuring privacy protection.
+A mathematically rigorous and cryptographically motivated approach for preserving privacy, differential privacy, has gained significant attention among researchers, corporations, and users alike~\cite{dwork2006calibrating}.
+It quantifies the risk of privacy breaches using a parameter $\epsilon$, which governs the extent to which the outcome of a privacy-preserving algorithm can vary when an individual's data is included or excluded from the dataset.
+A smaller $\epsilon$ reduces the ability of adversaries to infer information about individuals in the dataset, enhancing overall privacy protection.
+The concept of differential privacy (DP), introduced in~\cite{dwork2008differential}, has gained widespread acceptance in various fields, including healthcare~\cite{liu2024survey, fuladi2025reliable}, ML, or DL applications~\cite{pan2024differential, demelius2025recent}, recommender systems~\cite{fang2022differentially, deng2025differentially}, etc. To ensure DP for an ML model training, some form of randomness is introduced into the training algorithm pipeline.
+This evidently affects the model's utility, giving raise to a \emph{privacy-utility trade-off}.

+In addition to differentially-private model training, synthesizing data that preserves privacy and the ``structures or geometry'' of the original sensitive data has been investigated.
+Such synthetic data is used for ML model training, and the resulting model is provably differentially private~\cite{dwork2008differential}.
+While several methods for differentially private data publishing have been proposed for ML and DL applications, many are not suitable for high-dimensional data due to significant computational demands and utility penalties~\cite{lee2019synthesizing}.
+These algorithms can be categorized as: (i) Local perturbation algorithms, (ii) Differentially private machine learning algorithms, (iii) Mixing algorithms, and (iv) Generative Adversarial Network (GAN)-based algorithms.

+Local perturbation is a straightforward approach that adds noise to the data.
+However, to achieve a meaningful level of privacy, a large amount of additive noise is required, making it challenging to achieve a good privacy-utility trade-off.
+On the other hand, mixing algorithms avoid many of the issues.
+However, a common problem with previous approaches is the implementation of noiseless mixing, which tends to result in weaker privacy guarantees.
+In this context, the work of K. Lee et al.~\cite{lee2019synthesizing} is particularly relevant as it was one of the first to demonstrate the effectiveness of high-order mixing with additive noise for privacy-preserving synthetic data generation.
+While their approach established a solid foundation, its privacy bound remains dependent on the data dimension.
+This emphasizes the importance of developing more efficient algorithms capable of handling large, complex datasets while still ensuring strict privacy protection.